 If the distinction is correct, attachment science should provide conflict science with several implications especially for lawyers and others working with people facing danger and experiencing interpersonal conflict.

-For people using cognitive-oriented (A) strategies, humiliation might be a counter-motivator to change and interfere with optimal decision making.
-The possibility or presence of shame may drive even more intense distortion of information and poorer decision making.
+For people using cognitive-oriented (A) strategies, shame might be a counter-motivator to change and interfere with optimal decision making.
 It may drive more extreme use of self-protective strategies such as efforts to negate the self (with increased tolerance for pain and reduced expectations), and invoke rigid application of rule-sets, even if the consequence of adhering to the rules causes problems for them or their children.

 For people using affective-oriented (C) strategies, shaming may be irrelevant as a true motivator for behavior change.
-Humiliation might be a counter-motivator to self-reflection and reduced information distortion (although, in CSI trainings, an important exception to this is discussed).
-Humiliation may provoke aggression, more intense efforts to punish, coerce, and obtain retribution for perceived victimization.
+Humiliation might be a counter-motivator to self-reflection.
+It may provoke aggression, more intense efforts to punish, coerce, and obtain retribution for perceived victimization.
 Humiliation may increase the retributive quantity (length of time) and negative quality (intensity of punishment).

 Solutions may include avoiding or minimizing humiliations and interpersonal rejections, and if they happen, providing comfort and staying in some form of relationship afterwards.
 Rejection Begets Aggression may be a good rule to keep in mind.
 Helping clients keep an eye on the ball, not playing into feelings of injustice and desire for retribution may negate just enough aggression to lead to functional decision-making and an over-all better outcome.